Carisbrooke

 Carisbrooke is a village on the south-western outskirts of Newport, in the civil parish of Newport and Carisbrooke, Isle of Wight, England.
 It is best known as the site of Carisbrooke Castle.
 It also has a medieval parish church, St Mary's Church (overlooking the High Street, with views to the castle), which began as part of a Benedictine priory established by French monks c.
 1150.
 The priory was dissolved by King Henry V of England in 1415, during the Hundred Years' War.
 In 1907, the church was restored.
 It has a 14th-century tower rising in five stages with a turret at one corner and a battlemented and pinnacled crown.

 A Roman Villa was discovered in the Victorian era on the site of the old vicarage.

 Name

-The village's present name first appears as "Caresbroc" in 1114, and its meaning is uncertain.
-It may pertain to a lost Celtic river-name for Lukely Brook on which it stands, or possibly the rock on which the castle is built, to which the generic Old English form of brook, “brōc”, was added.
+The name might mean 'the brook called Cary', from Cary (lost Celtic river-name, identical with the River Cary, Somerset, perhaps meaning 'pleasant stream') and Old English brōc.
+If the previous meaning is incorrect, Cary may have been the old name of Lukely Brook, a stream running through the village.
+An older name of Carisbrooke may have been Wihtwaraburh, meaning 'the stronghold of the people of Wight', from Wight (Modern English version), -ware and burh, perhaps referring to an ancient fort on the site of Carisbrooke Castle.
+This always appears in 6th century sources Wihtgaraburh, probably being associated with Wihtgār, a Jutish chieftain mentioned in the Anglo-Saxon Chronicle.